joao-gueifao-924/Video-Stabilization/docs/math-overview.md

 2. **Feature Point Tracking:**
    Once these feature points are detected, we track their movement from one frame to the next using the Lucas-Kanade Pyramidal Optical Flow algorithm, implemented as [cv::calcOpticalFlowPyrLK](https://docs.opencv.org/4.11.0/d4/dee/tutorial_optical_flow.html).
 This method computes a sparse optical flow, efficiently following the detected points across consecutive frames.
 3. **Estimate the transformation between frames:**
    For each pair of consecutive video frames, we use the matched feature points to compute a transformation that best aligns them.
-Instead of fitting a general homography—which can easily overfit to innacurate point correspondences and introduce unwanted distortions—we focus on estimating a 2D rigid body motion, which includes only rotation and translation.
-This approach is more robust and better suited for video stabilization.
+Instead of fitting a general homography, we estimate a rigid body motion.
+This model includes only rotation and translation.

+   Fitting a full homography can easily overfit to inaccurate point correspondences, even when using robust estimation methods like RANSAC.
+Overfitting can introduce unwanted distortions and instability.
+Additionally, if the scene is not approximately planar (for example, if there are objects at significantly different depths compared to camera distance), the estimated homography may be unreliable, further degrading stabilization quality.
+By focusing on rigid motion, we minimize the effect of these innacuracies and achieve more reliable video stabilization.

    To find this transformation, we determine the optimal mapping from the detected points in one frame to their corresponding points in the next.
 We use OpenCV’s [cv::estimateAffinePartial2D](https://docs.opencv.org/4.11.0/d9/d0c/group__calib3d.html#gad767faff73e9cbd8b9d92b955b50062d) function for this purpose.
 Despite its name, this function actually computes a similarity—composed of uniform scaling, rotation and translation, but not anisotropic scaling nor shear.
 The term "partial affine" can be misleading, as it suggests a more general transformation than what is actually computed.